24 December 2025

 shall they learn war anymore;

-but they shall sit every man under
+they shall sit every man under his vine and under

-his vine and under his fig tree,
+his fig tree,

 and